Cass Ballenger: Biography

 Ballenger prioritized constituent service in the U.S. House of Representatives.
 A Comprehensive Guide to Constituent Service, his benchmark publication, is still updated for each new Congress and used to train new congressional staff members.

 As a member of the North Carolina Senate and former Minority Leader, he introduced the government in the Sunshine Act of 1976, which was enacted into law.
 It was the first substantive Open Meetings law enacted in North Carolina.
 He also authored legislation, known as the Ridge Law, to protect scenic vistas in the North Carolina mountains.
 He was recognized as the Most Effective Republican Legislator by the North Carolina Institute of Government in 1981.

 Ballenger previously served as Chairman of the Catawba County Board of Commissioners and was recognized as North Carolina's County Commissioner of the Year in 1974.
 Both Catawba Memorial Hospital (now Catawba Valley Medical Center) and Catawba Valley Community College (formerly Catawba Valley Technical Institute) were established during his two terms as a County Commissioner.

 He was at one time Chairman of the Catawba County Republican Party and also served on the Jim Martin for Governor Steering Committee; the North Carolina Reagan-Bush Campaign (Western Co-Chairman, 1984); and was a co-founder and former chairman of the North Carolina Legislative Forum.

 He was active in many community organizations, including the Community Ridge Day Care Center in Hickory (co-founder); Greater Hickory United Fund (Chairman); Western Piedmont Council of Governments (Board Chairman); Greater Hickory Chamber of Commerce (Director); the North Carolina School of the Arts (Sustaining Member); the North Carolina Symphony (Patron) and the North Carolina Arts Society (Patron).

 He also served on the board of development and board of directors at Lenoir-Rhyne College; the board of directors for the Salvation Army and the board of trustees for the Florence Crittenton Home.

-After graduating from Episcopal High School, he attended the University of North Carolina and later received a liberal arts degree from Amherst College in Amherst, Massachusetts, where he was initiated into the Delta Kappa Epsilon (DKE) fraternity.
+After graduating from Episcopal High School in Alexandria, Virginia, he attended the University of North Carolina and later received a liberal arts degree from Amherst College in Amherst, Massachusetts, where he was initiated into the Delta Kappa Epsilon (DKE) fraternity.
 He served in the U.S. Naval Air Corps during World War II.
 He also volunteered as a lay reader for the Episcopal Diocese of Western North Carolina, traveling to lead services in parishes without rectors.
 He was a longtime active member of the Episcopal Church of the Ascension in Hickory.

 Ballenger retired in 2004 and was succeeded by one-term Republican state representative Patrick McHenry.

 Ballenger died on February 18, 2015, aged 88.

 Ballenger was the great-great-grandson of Lewis Cass, a former U.S. senator, Secretary of State, and Democratic presidential nominee in 1848.